 Believed to be sacred to the fairies, and possibly even serve as a gateway between worlds, lone hawthorn trees that stand in the middle of a field are never cut down.

-These trees are thought to bring good luck to the landowner and terrible misfortune upon whomever damages it.
+These trees are thought to bring good luck to the landowner and terrible misfortune upon whoever damages it.

 This superstition is so widely shared that it is not uncommon to drive around Ireland and see fields of farmland with Irish fairy trees right in the middle, as many farmers fear to cut them down and instead choose to work around them.